schanlar/C-Cpp/C/data_structures/4.linked_list/README.md

 - **deleteFirstNode**: Delete the first node of the linked list.
 - **deleteLastNode**: Delete the last node of the linked list.
 - **deleteNodeAtPosition**: Delete a node at a specific position in the linked list.
-- **deleteNode**: Delete the first node with a given key from the linked list.
+- **deleteNodeWithKey**: Delete the first node with a given key from the linked list.
 - **deleteLinkedList**: Delete the entire linked list.
 - **findFirstNodeWithKey**: Find the first node with the specified key in the linked list.
 - **findAllNodesWithKey**: Find all nodes with the specified key in the linked list.